Adel-Lis/RouteGate/README.md

 #### Step 4 - Run the Complete Setup Script

 RouteGate contains a setup script (`setup.sh`) that automates the entire deployment process.
-This script creates the Kubernetes cluster, build Docker images, push them to Container Registry, and deploy all application components.
+This script creates the Kubernetes cluster, builds the Docker images, pushes them to Container Registry, and deploy all application components.

 1. Set the GCP Project ID Environment Variable by running the command :